apache/tvm-rfcs/rfcs/0098_on_device_testing.md

 There is a minimal set of requirements that TVM community expects Device Test Maintainers to follow.
 To add nightly tests to TVM, Device Test Maintainers should implement automation that performs the following steps:
 1. **Lookup nightly SHA for testing.** To ensure that results from disparate nightly test suites can be compares, an automated nightly process chooses a TVM sha1 which everyone should use.
 The bot will merge the new daily commits on main branch to TVM `nightly` branch ([PR13564](https://github.com/apache/tvm/pull/13564) implemented this) at 9:00PM PST.
 Device Test Maintainers should use the sha1 from this `nightly` branch for testing so we have consistent results across multiple CIs.

 2. **Testing.** At a minimum, Device Test Maintainers should re-run any simulated integration tests ordinarily ran in TVM’s CI on real hardware targets.
 In addition, they are welcome to bring more tests with more input samples or tuning with more trials to show better accuracy and performance benchmark.
-For nightly, running the test could be trigger based on timer and implemented however the HW vendor desires.
+For nightly, running the test could be triggered based on a timer and implemented however the HW vendor desires.
 This way Device Test Maintainers have flexibility on the implementation and are not required to make a connection to TVM Jenkins node.

 3. **Test results.** We expect Device Test Maintainers to publicly report functional test results for any on-device tests which also run on simulators in the TVM CI.
 To facilitate this, TVM will provide reporting infrastructure (i.e. a test dashboard) to present those results in public domain.
 Our proposal is that Device Test Maintainers upload the tests results in the form of pytest artifacts to an S3 bucket which is provided by TVM community.
 Device Test Maintainers are also welcome to show the results in the form of a website, but the tests artifacts should be uploaded to the S3 bucket so they can be retrieved in future.
     - Other alternative is to use a Github repository to host the test results.
 Github repo is not the ideal solution for saving and downloading files and it could be slow for hosting large number of files for a website.